JuliaDiffusionBayes/GuidedProposals.jl/docs/src/manual/guid_prop.md

 ## Defining the auxiliary law
 -----------------------------
 When we pass the auxiliary law to `GuidProp` we pass only the name of a struct that defines it and not the actual instance of it.
 The object will be initialized internally by `GuidProp`.
 For this reason, the following convention **MUST** be adhered to:
-- the auxiliary law is limited to having the same parameter names as the target law; internally `GuidProp` cycles through all parameters needed by the auxiliary law and looks for the corresponding entry in the target law, using the value of the parameters found there.
-Importantly the association is done **by name**
+- the auxiliary law is limited to having the same parameter names as the target law; internally `GuidProp` cycles through all parameters needed by the auxiliary law and looks for the corresponding entry in the target law and uses values of the corresponding parameters found there.
+Importantly, the association is done **by name**
 - in addition to parameters the auxiliary law is expected to have the following fields of the type `:auxiliary_info`:
     - `:t0`
-    - `:T` and
+    - `:T`
     - `:vT`
 Additionally, the field `:xT` will be defined automatically and (if need be) auto-initialized (but can also be declared explicitly).